IBM/go-security-plugs/rtplugs/README.md

-`log` is an optional method to set the logger that will be used by rtplugs and all plugins. 'log needs to meet the `pluginterfaces.Logger` interface.
+`log` is an optional method to set the logger that will be used by rtplugs and all plugins.
-If log is set to nil, "go.uber.org/zap" Development template is used.
+If `log` is set to nil, "go.uber.org/zap" Development template is used.
+If `log` is set to any other logger meeting the `pluginterfaces.Logger` interface, this logger will be used instead.

 Use `rt.Close()` to gracefully shutdown the work of plugins